 In reality, regardless of how they are named, job interviews are often a hybrid mix of format and types.
 Employers typically select whatever combination they feel best meets their needs or has worked most effectively for them.
 Of course, as a candidate, you have no control over the type or format you will encounter.
 However, knowing what to expect can reduce anxiety and put you more at ease.

 When scheduling an interview, you might casually ask about how it will be conducted.
 Most employers will likely have no problem providing at least some basic detail.
 They might advise whether you will meet with one person or a panel of interviewers.
 Accept whatever information they offer and don’t pry to the point of being annoying or sounding paranoid.
 Some organizations even post information on their websites about their interview formats, such as whether behavioral-based questions are used.

-As stated earlier, there are many types of job interviews.
-Some common types may include:
+As stated earlier, there are many job interview formats.
+These may include:

 - Face-to-Face Interview

 - Panel Interview